 Matcha Green Tea

-Matcha is a powdered version of green tea that is made from specially shade grown young tea leaves and is incredibly high in antioxidants like epigallocatechin gallate for improving circulation as well as cleansing and energizing chlorophyll.
+Matcha is a powdered version of green tea that is made from specially shade grown young tea leaves.
+It is full of antioxidants like epigallocatechin gallate (EGCG) for improving circulation as well as cleansing and energizing chlorophyll.

 - 1 banana.

 - 30 g of grass fed whey protein.